How Often Should I Service My Boiler in Rhode Island?

 - Combustion analysis (O2, CO2, stack temperature, efficiency)

-- Gas leak check at all the connections
+- Gas leak check at all connections

 - Pressure relief valve test